LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab2.rst.txt

 Lab 4.2 - Updating the HelloWorld iControl LX Extension
 -------------------------------------------------------

-Now that we have a first version of our extension, let's update it so that it will be able to do a few more things:
+Now that we have an initial version of our extension up and running, let's enhance it by adding the following capabilities:

 * Handle ``POST`` requests
 * Add logging information.
 Always useful to add logging information to track